warden-protocol/wardenprotocol/docs/docs/build-an-oapp/build-a-custom-smart-contract.md

 <!---

 - A step-by-step guide based on a custom example showing unique capabilities of Warden smart contracts.
-For example, a contract that evaluates intents.
+For example, a contract that evaluates Approval Rules.

 --->